isabella232/BitHeroesS20/blogp2.md

 ![loggedinurl](images/loggedinurl.png)

 Notice that it's the original url, just with an access token attached.
 If you also take a closer look at the code, notice that clicking login will take you to `localhost:8888/callback`, where a Spotify API call is made to get a token.
-You're then redirected to `localhost:8888/#access_token=...` , where we can actually access the token from the url.
+You're then redirected to `localhost:8888/#access_token=...`, where we can access the token from the url.